Skip to main content

 • be able to choose appropriate technical solutions to develop mobile applications and services

-• be able to implement mobile applications by means of appropriate tools.
+• be able to implement mobile applications by using appropriate tools.

 Literature and preparations